2018 List of Haunted Houses in Pittsburgh / Western PA

 Zombies of the Corn

-Here is an attraction for those looking for something a bit different – how would you like to open fire on zombies (with a paintball gun, of course?)
+Here is an attraction for those looking for something a bit different than the usual haunted houses in Pittsburgh – how would you like to open fire on zombies (with a paintball gun, of course?)
 Hop aboard the Zombie shooting mobile and go to town.
 After the success of the previous couple of years, the zombie compound is back.
 In addition to the Zombie shoot, there is a corn maze, wagon ride and continuous ghost story telling around the campfire.
 Kids are welcome, even if too small to participate in the Zombie Shoot.
 Sponsored by Three Rivers Paintball and Airsoft.
 Online reservations are suggested!

 Weekends starting on 9/29/17 and through October, including Sundays on 10/22/17 and 10/29/17, 7:00 pm – Midnight